 Omission to Log Important Facts and Post-Accident Entries

-When it is alleged on behalf of one vessel that a collision was due to specific acts of negligence on the part of the other, such as failure to display lights or making an improper change of course, the court may be warranted in discrediting the charge, or at least in drawing an inference against it, if the vessell's log, in recording the collision, does not mention these faults, particularly if the log purports to give a detailed account of the occurrence.
+When it is alleged on behalf of one vessel that a collision was due to specific acts of negligence on the part of the other, such as failure to display lights or making an improper change of course, the court may be warranted in discrediting the charge,

 Equipment Failure Entries: Prima Facie Case

-Long before the Restatement of Torts condified reforms in products liability cases, admiralty lawyers and judges considered that any failure of ship's gear, such as the breaking of a hawser, was sufficient to establish a prima facie case against the vessel.
+Long before the Restatement of Torts codified reforms in products liability cases, admiralty lawyers and judges considered that any failure of ship's gear, such as the breaking of a hawser, was sufficient to establish a prima facie case against the vessel.

 Equipment Failure Entries: Inevitable Accident

-Defense counsel may invoke the doctrine of inevitable cident -- a large body of maritime law from early cases - which supports a complete defense if a latent defect could not have been discovered nor its effects have been avoided by due diligence.
+Defense counsel may invoke the doctrine of inevitable accident -- a large body of maritime law from early cases - which supports a complete defense if a latent defect could not have been discovered nor its effects have been avoided by due diligence.
 However, the mere fact of breakage or failure of equipment does not warrant a finding of inevitable accident, and the burden of the defense is difficult to meet.

 Back to contents